JYC333/obsidian-attachment-name-formatting/README.md

 The attachmentFormat are image, audio, video and pdf.
 IndexNumber is ascending number from 1 based on the attchmentFormat.

+### New Features in 1.4.0
+- Add copy attachment path option when right-click on the attachment link.
+- Provide two options, absolute path and relative path (according to the vault path), default with relative path.

 ### New Features in 1.3.0
 **The export function only apply on Destop side.**
 - Export attachments in current files.